 These questions will help you carve out all the beautiful memories you have of the day.
 Think about them as you fall asleep.
 Or take your time to write the answers down and keep a gratitude journal.

-Ask yourself these questions to yourself a couple of times a week.
+Next time you need to come up with a gratitude checklist, ask yourself these questions.
 You’ll realize that you’re building a deeper connection with yourself, and how you approach life starts to transform.

 As a side note, these questions can be a great end-of-the-day work dynamic.
 It will connect the team and multiply the number of positive memories and their effects.